 Reference our medication guides for helpful information

 The best care starts with the best information

 The ACR Insurance Subcommittee and staff are dedicated to working on regional and national insurance issues to secure patient access and fair and consistent reimbursement for providers.
 Below is information on some of the issues we are currently working on.

-Recently, some payers have denied claims billed with the diagnosis of M05.79 (rheumatoid arthritis with rheumatoid factor of multiple sites without organ or systems involvement) indicating that it does not meet medical necessity.
+Some payers have denied claims billed with the diagnosis of M05.79 (rheumatoid arthritis with rheumatoid factor of multiple sites without organ or systems involvement) indicating that it does not meet medical necessity.
 In ICD-9, one code (714.0) denoted the condition of rheumatoid arthritis.
-However with the implementation of the ICD-10 diagnosis coding system rheumatoid arthritis have greatly expanded with three different family of codes to choose from – M05, M06 and M08.
-Since the clinical diagnosis of active RA is included in these 3 families of codes, the ACR requests all payers and third parties, including specialty pharmacies and pharmacy benefit managers recognize these codes for coverage and payment purposes.
+However with the implementation of the ICD-10 diagnosis coding system, rheumatoid arthritis has greatly expanded with three different family of codes to choose from – M05, M06 and M08.
+Since the clinical diagnosis of active RA is included in these three families of codes, the ACR requests all payers and third parties, including specialty pharmacies and pharmacy benefit managers recognize these codes for coverage and payment purposes.

 Below is a template letter from the ACR that members can use to respond that all ICD-10 codes within the family of codes for RA should be approved for treatment.

 Many rheumatology practices have reported receiving prior authorization requests from Medicare Part D for all methotrexate prescriptions.
 When methotrexate is used as a chemotherapeutic drug it is covered by Part B but when it is used as an oral agent for rheumatoid arthritis it is covered by Part D. Early in the evolution of Part D, CMS suggested that rheumatologists writing a prescription for oral methotrexate write the words "Part D drug" on the prescription as documentation for the Part D plan.